Roggebroodje/PortfolioRogierHetem/index.md

-## Welcome to Rogier Hetem's portfolio
+### Welcome to Rogier Hetem's portfolio

-### Project 1: Where to bet?
+## Project 1: Where to bet?
-Where do you get the best odds if you would like to bet on your favourite boxing match? <br>
+### Where do you get the best odds if you would like to bet on your favourite boxing match? <br>
 In this webscraping project I compared the betting odds from four websites.
-Specifically on boxing events. <br>
+I specifically looked at boxing events. <br>

 Main packages used: bs4, selenium, pandas and numpy. <br>